joomengine/jcb-documentation/english/README.md

 ## Step 3 – Build your first component

 1. **Start with a guided example:** follow [Hello World with Joomla Component Builder](./Hello-World-with-Joomla-Component-Builder.md) to create a simple component from scratch, including admin and site views, menu links, and permissions.
-2. **Reinforce the foundations** by revisiting [Basic Fields](./Basic-Fields.md), [Admin Views](./Admin-Views.md), and the [JCB!
-Admin Views feature deep dive](./Features/JCB-Admin-Views.md) to understand how fields populate lists and forms while the builder automates the surrounding MVC code.
+2. **Reinforce the foundations** by revisiting [Basic Fields](./Basic-Fields.md), [Admin Views](./Admin-Views.md), and the [JCB Admin Views feature deep dive](./Features/JCB-Admin-Views.md) to understand how fields populate lists and forms while the builder automates the surrounding MVC code.
 3. **Practice compilation and installation** by iterating through small changes, recompiling, and reinstalling within Joomla using the instructions in the Hello World tutorial and [Field Types](./Field-Types.md#5-compiling-and-installing-your-component).
 4. **Document your learning**—update component notes, track field names, and keep a changelog.
 This habit will ease later export/import or collaboration tasks.